-Proposed reform Status Summary of reform Impact Changes to fee cap Effective since April 2023 Performance fees were excluded from the 0.75% charge cap that applies to default arrangement in DC schemes.
+Proposed reform Status Summary of reform Impact Changes to fee cap Effective since 6 April 2023.
+Performance fees were excluded from the 0.75% charge cap that applies to default arrangement in DC schemes.
 Potential increased ability to invest in alternative assets which typically charge higher fees.
 Managers have in theory more flexibility on how to structure compensation.
-Investment policy for illiquid assets Required by 2024 Trustees will have to state their policy on investing in illiquid assets for their scheme's default arrangements, disclose the asset breakdown, and provide a justification if they have not allocated to private markets.
+Investment policy for illiquid assets From 1 October 2023.
+Trustees will have to state their policy on investing in illiquid assets for their scheme's default arrangements, disclose the asset breakdown, and provide a justification if they have not allocated to private markets.
 Sets expectation that DC schemes should consider investment into private assets.
-UK investment disclosures Required by 2027 DC schemes to publish breakdown of allocations, including UK equities, investment in British businesses and costs/returns.
-Currently there is no obligation for DC schemes to invest in the UK, but this reform will add pressure to do so.
-Value for money Announced in Spring 2024 The reform shifts focus from cost to long- term value.
-DC schemes will have to compare DC schemes are incentivised to allocate more to private markets as the focus is on returns and framework Confirmed to be continued by the current government their performance against at least two other schemes. those performing poorly will not be able to ta on new business or may be forced to merge.
-Consolidation of deferred small pots Consultation launched in Summer 2023 Trust-based DC schemes holding less than £1,000 would be automatically consolidated into "default consolidator(s)" which would likely be a This would mean an increase in the number of transfers out of any schemes with many small pots thus leading to higher liquidity needs, which Confirmed to limited number of approved master trusts. would be a barrier for illiquid assets. be continued by the current government A "pot follows member" approach was also suggested but has been less popular as the frequency of transfers would increase liquidity needs working counter to the focus on productive finance.
+UK investment disclosures Under consultation by FCA (August 2024).
+DC schemes to publish breakdown of allocations, including UK equities, investment in British businesses and costs/returns.
+Currently there is no obligation for DC schemes to invest in the UK, but public disclosures will add pressure to do so.
+Value for money framework Announced in Spring 2024.
+FCA consultation closed October 2024 and DWP/HMT consultation closed January 2025.
+The reform shifts focus from cost to long-term value.
+DC schemes may have to compare their performance against at least two other schemes.30 The government is also exploring the role of employers and advisers which will place greater emphasis on the performance of autoenrolment schemes focused on metrics other than cost e.g. net investment returns.
+DC schemes are incentivised to allocate more to private markets as the focus is on returns and those performing poorly will not be able to take on new business or may be forced to merge.
+Increased reporting and disclosure will provide an important signal on the performance of DC schemes and drive better investment decisions.
+Consolidation of deferred small pots Consultation launched in Summer 2023.
+Confirmed by the current government.
+31 Trust-based DC schemes holding less than £1,000 would be automatically consolidated into "default consolidator(s)" which would likely be a limited number of approved master trusts.
+A "pot follows member" approach was also suggested but has been less popular as the frequency of transfers would increase liquidity needs working counter to the focus on productive finance.
+This would mean an increase in the number of transfers out of any schemes with many small pots thus leading to higher liquidity needs, which would be a barrier for illiquid assets.
 On the other hand, the aggregation of these small pots into consolidator schemes would allow them to increase scale quickly and could be positive for private asset investments.
-Lifetime model Call for evidence launched in Autumn 2023.
-Mentioned again in the Spring Budget.
+Lifetime model Call for evidence launched in Autumn 2023, mentioned again in the Spring Budget 2024 32 , however no active proposals by current government.
 Savers to keep pensions with one provider even if changing employers creating a "pot for life" approach.
 The aim is to reduce small/dormant pots and to "support wider investment in high growth assets".
 In the long-term this would lead to large, consolidated pots with significantly lower liquidity requirements, both of which could facilitate investment in private markets.
+Scale up and consolidate multi-employer schemes Under consultation in November 2024 - earliest changes expected 2030.
+In pursuit of larger pension funds the government has proposed (i) a cap on the number of default funds that each provider of multi- employer auto-enrolment schemes can operate and (ii) multi-employer schemes' default funds should operate at a minimum AUM.
+Larger pension schemes will be able to achieve greater diversity of investment, and in particular the government believes operating at scale will allow greater investment in private equity.33